ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The KDC should renew the keying material upon group membership change, and should provide it to the current group members through the rekeying scheme used in the group.

 The KDC should renew the group keying material after rebooting, even in the case where all keying material is stored in persistent storage.
 However, if the KDC relies on Observe responses to notify the group of renewed keying material, after rebooting the KDC will have lost all the current ongoing Observations with the group members, and the previous keying material will be used to protect messages in the group anyway.
-The KDC will rely on each node requesting updates of the group keying material to establish the new keying material in the nodes, or, if implemented, it can push the update to the nodes in the group using the 'control_path' resource.
+The KDC will rely on each node requesting updates of the group keying material to establish the new keying material in the nodes, or, if implemented, it can push the update to the nodes in the group using the 'control_uri' resource.

 The KDC may enforce a rekeying policy that takes into account the overall time required to rekey the group, as well as the expected rate of changes in the group membership.